Photo Creations Studios, Inc.

 35mm FILM

 One of the most common film types in the world of cameras, 35mm film has been around for a very long time.
-It was created to be used in smaller cameras, which was a very popular concept at the time it was developed.
-Around 1913 the first 35mm camera was patented and produced, although there is some debate as to whether or not it was actually first produced earlier than that.
+It was created to be used in smaller cameras, which was a very popular concept at the time.
+Around 1913 the first 35mm camera was patented and produced, although there is some debate as to whether or not one was produced earlier than that.

 120 FILM

-Originally designed in 1901 by the Kodak company, the 120 film is still a popular choice for photographers.
-It was originally used in a box camera, which was popular among amateur photographers and beginners, but with the advent of the 35mm film, 120 became the choice of professional photographers.
+Originally designed in 1901 by the Kodak company, the 120 film is still a popular choice for many photographers.
+It was originally used in box cameras, which were popular amateur photographers and beginners, however with the advent of the 35mm film, 120 widely became the choice of professionals.

 220 FILM

 This style of film is the same width as the 120, but twice as long.
-This means twice as many pictures per roll, and there are some differences between the two film types.
-For example, the 220 does not have backing behind the film.
+This means twice as many pictures per roll, as well as some differences between the two film types; for example, the 220 does not have backing behind the film.

 126 FILM

 126 film was one of the most popular styles of film in the late 60's and 70's.
-Although a few companies still make this film, Kodak stopped making it in the late 90's.
+Although some companies still make this style of film, Kodak stopped production in the late 90's.

 VIDEO FORMATS